 Ormulu mounts

-The gold finish on ormolu is very delicate and should never be polished,
+The gold finish on ormolu is very delicate and should never be polished, even with a dry cloth, and especially not with cleaning fluid.

-Fingerprints, which are acidic, can damage the gilding.
 In time the brass or bronze base corrodes, giving the finish a spotty, then black appearance.
 The mounts can be lacquered but even this will fail in time.

 Other than dusting ormolu gently and regularly with a soft brush there is little else to do; never have it regilded if you want to retain the value.